solidi/writing/09-organize-at-the-whiteboard.md

 **Sectioning** — slicing up the problem in pieces from start to finish.
 **Scaffolding** — the concept of temporary architecture or where we set up a supporting structure as we build around us.
 **Gating** — we should not proceed forward with the next step until we are comfortable and confident about the affairs of addressing the problem well.
 Display confidence but actively engage with “Did I miss any assumptions?” or “Does my approach have holes?” before proceeding.
-**State** — organization is handled visually to maintain the weighing complexity of the problem.
+**State** — organization is handled visually to maintain the weighing the complexity of the problem.
 Avoid using an eraser if you can.

 > Approaching the actual organization problem with a solution.
 If you are left handed, try reversing the setup